Convoy SC 26: Action

 During the night of 4/5 April another ship from SC 26, Athenic, was travelling alone ahead of the main body.
 She was intercepted by U-76 and sunk.
 All of her crew were saved, including survivors from the Liguria, whom Athenic had rescued some days before.

 Another SC 26 ship, Thirlby, also sailing alone, was found and fired on by U-69.
 She was damaged, but not sunk, and was able to reach port.

 In the main body, Eelbeck was damaged, but there were no other casualties.

 At dawn on 5 April U-76 was running on the surface when she was sighted by Wolverine.
 As Rowlands approached U-76 dived, and Wolverine attacked, assisted by Scarborough and Arbutus.
 Wolverine dropped 2 depth charges, followed almost immediately by a full pattern of 8 from Scarborough.
 U-76 was forced to the surface, and the crew abandoned her.
 Arbutus rushed in to attempt to secure and capture the boat and its prized cypher equipment, but the boat was filled with chlorine gas from the batteries, and she quickly sank.
 All U-76 crew but one were rescued.

 The pack made no further attacks on the ships of SC 26, who made their way to port.
 Swabey's group of 8 ships arrived in Liverpool on 8 April 1941; Worcester and Hurricane arrived in port the same day.

 Thirlby, which was damaged, in company with Loch Ewe, docked three days later on the 11th.

 Tennessee, carrying survivors from British Reliance, put into port in Ireland, while Tenax and Ethel R docked in Britain.

 Nearly half of SC 26 had been lost; 10 ships sunk, for 51,969 tons, with 2 ships and the ocean escort damaged.

-Nearly 100 sailors lost their lives.

-Against this one U-boat was destroyed; most of its crew were picked up./rescued.
+Nearly 100 sailors lost their lives, in exchange for one U-boat destroyed; most of its crew were rescued.